qbalsdon/pico_rgb_keypad_hid/README.md

 1. Ensure you uncomment all the references to the picodisplay in the `code.py` file

   - `from picodisplay import *` imports the behvaiour and the custom wiring
-  - both references to `displayMode(ki.getDisplaySettings())` to show the initial screen and when the layouts are swapped
+  - all references to `picoDisplay.render(...)` to show the initial screen and when the layouts are swapped
 2. include the `picodisplay.py` file and the `images/` directory.
 You will need to copy the other Adafruit `lib/` files across, namely

   - `adafruit_display_text/`: for rending text on the display